KIWISDR MK 2 serial No. 001 M.A.Pinfold ZL1BTB

 since I was going to try an Rf preamp with a much higher standing current to try

-and cure the percieved intermod problem, I would combine the new RF amp and
+and cure the perceived intermod problem, I would combine the new RF amp and

 notch filters in the same box along with a separate D.C filter board

-to keep the rf amp " clean" .The only other possible problem is, the amp
+to keep the rf amp D.C. power " clean" .The only other possible problem is, the amp

 has a response to 3 Ghz and I wonder if the cellphone modem polling